The Current AI Universe — What Leaders and Decision Makers Need to Know

 Example:

 A leadership team uses Copilot to prepare for a quarterly performance review.
-The AI scans board papers, operational reports and project updates, then produces concise summaries and key risk highlights.
-Directors spend less time reading and more time discussing decisions, while still having the detail available when needed.
+The AI scans management reports, operational updates and project summaries, then produces concise highlights and key risks.
+Leaders spend less time reading and more time discussing decisions, while still having the detail available when needed.

 Benefits: Significant productivity gains and better use of staff time.